getchip/PocketCHIP-Docs/source/includes/_advanced.md

 ```

 ## Flash CHIP Firmware
-Now that the virtual machine is running and configured, you can connect CHIP to your computer and give it an operating system.
+Now that the [virtual machine and SDK](#installing-c.h.i.p.-sdk) are running and configured, you can connect CHIP to your computer and give it an operating system.
 If you want to flash using a native Ubuntu installation, read how to [prepare Ubuntu to flash](#setup-ubuntu-for-flashing)

 #### Prepare CHIP for Flashing
 Prepare CHIP with a jumper wire connecting Pin 7 and Pin 39 on header U14 (UBOOT pin and GND).
 Here's a reference image that labels the headers and pins: